smudge1872/Eye_movement_detection/README.md

 The five trained pytorch models for eye movement detection are in trainedModels folder.

 ## Data
-- Input file should be edf with file with sampling rate of 200Hz with channel names
+- Input file should be an edf file with sampling rate of 200Hz with channel names
   - F3-A2
   - A1-F4
   - A2-C3